-4This result is robust to different choices of parameter values as shown in the appendix.
-The proportion of labor invested in the BV technology is never less than 70%.
+The paper is organized as follows.
+Section 2 discusses the related literature.
+Section 3 presents the general model of endogenous leverage.
+Section 4 characterizes the equilibrium properties of asset prices and leverage in each project considered as a separate economy.
+Section 5 extends the model to encompass production and project choice.
+Appendix 1 presents the proofs for Propositions 1 to 5.
+Appendix 2 presents the systems of equations used to calculate the equilibrium in the long-run economy in Section 4 and the equilibrium with production and multiple assets in Section 5.
+It also includes robustness analysis for our numerical simulations.

+2 Related Literature

-Our paper is most closely related to Geanakoplos (2003), which (in our language) analyzed the leverage cycle in the context of an extreme BV example.
-Our paper is related to a literature on collateral and credit constraints as in Bernanke, Gertler and Gilchrist (1999), Caballero and Krishnamurthy (2001), Fostel and Geanakoplos (2008a), Holmstrom and Tirole (1997), Kiyotaki and Moore (1997) and Shleifer and Vishny (1992).
-More closely, our paper is related to a literature on leverage as in Araujo, Kubler and Schommer (2009), Acharya and Viswanathan (2009), Adrian and Shin (2009), Brunnermeier and Pedersen (2009), Cao (2010), Fostel and Geanakoplos (2008b and 2010), Geanakoplos (1997, 2003 and 2010a), Gromb and Vayanos (2002) and Simsek (2010).
-It is also related to work that studies the asset price implications of leverage as Hindy (1994), Hindy and Huang (1995) and Garleanu and Pedersen (2009).
-Some of these papers focus on investor-based leverage as in Acharya and Viswanathan (2009), Adrian and Shin (2009) and Gromb and Vayanos (2002), and others like Brunnermeier and Pedersen (2009), Cao (2010), Fostel and Geanakoplos (2008b and 2010), Geanakoplos (1997, 2003 and 20010a) and Simsek (2010) focus on asset-based leverage.
-Not all these models present a theory of endogenous leverage; most of them assume a VAR=0 rule and study the cyclical properties of leverage as well as its asset pricing implications.
-In Acharya and Viswanathan (2009) and Adrian and Shin (2009) the endogeneity of leverage relies on asymmetric information and moral hazard problems between lenders and borrowers.
-In Araujo et. al (2009), Cao (2010), Geanakoplos (1997, 2003, 2010a), Fostel-Geanakoplos (2008b) and Simsek (2010) endogeneity does not rely on asymmetric information, rather financial contracts are micro founded by a collateralized loan market.
+Our paper is most closely related to Geanakoplos [18], which (in our language) analyzed the leverage cycle in the context of an extreme BV example.
+Our paper is related to a literature on collateral and credit constraints as in Bernanke, Gertler and Gilchrist [5], Caballero and Krishnamurthy [8], Fostel and Geanakoplos [12], Holmstrom and Tirole [26], Kiyotaki and Moore [27] and Shleifer and Vishny [29].

+More closely, our paper is related to a literature on leverage as in Araujo, Kubler and Schommer [3], Acharya and Viswanathan [1], Adrian and Shin [2], Brunnermeier and Pedersen [7], Cao [10], Fostel and Geanakoplos [13-15], Geanakoplos [1719], Gromb and Vayanos [23] and Simsek [30].
+It is also related to work that studies the asset price implications of leverage as in Hindy [24], Hindy and Huang [25] and Garleanu and Pedersen [16].

+Some of these papers focus on investor-based leverage as in Acharya and Viswanathan [1], Adrian and Shin [2] and Gromb and Vayanos [23], and others like Brunnermeier and Pedersen [7], Cao [10], Fostel and Geanakoplos [12 - 15], Geanakoplos [17 - 19], and Simsek [30] focus on asset-based leverage.
+Not all these models present a theory of endogenous leverage; most of them assume a VaR=0 rule and study the cyclical properties of leverage as well as its asset pricing implications.
+In Acharya and Viswanathan [1] and Adrian and Shin [2] the endogeneity of leverage relies on asymmetric information and moral hazard problems between lenders and borrowers.
+In Araujo et al. [3], Cao [10], Geanakoplos [17 - 19], Fostel and Geanakoplos [13 - 15] and Simsek [30] endogeneity does not rely on asymmetric information, rather financial contracts are micro founded by a collateralized loan market.

 However, while all of these papers related low leverage with high volatility, none of them explain or endogenize the type of bad news, but rather assume that bad news comes with an increase in volatility.
 Furthermore, our paper is the first model to solve fully for endogenous leverage in a dynamic economy with a continuum of agents and more than two successor states.
-Geanakoplos (1997) showed how to make leverage endogenous by defining a contract as an ordered pair (promise, collateral) and requiring that every contract be priced in equilibrium, even if it is not actively traded.
-In Geanakoplos (1997, 2003, 2010a) and Fostel-Geanakoplos (2008b) only one contract is traded.
-Araujo et.al (2009) gives a two period example of an asset which is used as collateral in two different actively traded contract.
-Finally, Bloom (2009), provides a theory of why high volatility creates recessions.
-The main channel in his paper is risk aversion.
+Geanakoplos [17] showed how to make leverage endogenous by defining a contract as an ordered pair (promise, collateral) and requiring that every contract be priced in equilibrium, even if it is not actively traded.
+In Geanakoplos [17 - 19], and Fostel and Geanakoplos [13], only one contract is traded.
+Araujo et al. [3], gives a two-period example of an asset which is used as collateral in two different actively traded contract.
+Finally papers like Bloom[6], Campbell and Hentschel [9] and Chanda, Engle an Sokalska [11] provide models that explain the negative correlation between first and second moment.
+The main channel in all these papers is risk aversion as opposed to liquidity.

-2 A General Equilibrium Model of Endogenous Leverage
+3 A General Equilibrium Model of Endogenous Leverage